dominikh/go-tools/README.md

 ## System requirements

-Releases support the current and previous version of Go at the time of release.
+Staticcheck can be compiled and run with the latest release of Go.
+It can analyze code targeting any version of Go upto the latest release.
-The master branch supports the current version of Go.